 The FDA is considering approval of the AR101 peanut immunotherapy and will soon evaluate the Viaskin peanut patch.
 But if you wonder what else is in the therapeutic pipeline for food allergy the answer is: plenty.

-Those attending the presidential plenary session of the AAAAI allergists’ conference in late February 2019 heard a comprehensive overview of research from Dr. Cecilia Berin, an immunologist and professor at the Icahn School of Medicine at Mount Sinai, whose own research delves into the mechanisms of the food-allergic response.
+Those attending the presidential plenary session of the AAAAI allergists’ conference in late February 2019 heard a comprehensive overview of food allergy research from Dr. Cecilia Berin, an immunologist and professor at the Icahn School of Medicine at Mount Sinai, whose own research delves into the mechanisms of the food-allergic response.
 She walked allergists through several novel therapy strategies under study, leaving the audience hopeful for the possibilities ahead.

 Following is Allergic Living’s summation of the intriguing options covered in her talk, with additional explanation of the science behind the concepts.

 1. Targeting IgE Antibodies

 The anti-IgE biologic omalizumab (known by the Xolair brand) has been studied as an adjunct to oral immunotherapy, where it’s used in early buildup phase.
 Berin notes it’s also now “also being pursued as a standalone treatment for food allergy.”

 Omalizumab is one of the monoclonal antibodies (which all end in “mab”) that researchers are designing to target specific proteins involved in causing allergic reactions.
 In the case of omalizumab, the protein is IgE, the infamous “allergic” antibody.

 Berin explained that omalizumab, which is given by injection, “neutralizes IgE antibodies” responsible for the allergic response.
 Without sufficient IgE circulating in the bloodstream and primed on mast cells, the immune system will not mount a defensive reaction.